olmallet81/URT/README.md

 ## Python wrapper

-In this sections we are going to compare the performance of CyURT with the original URT in C++ code using the linear algebra library Blaze by running ./URT/Python/benchmark.py:
+In this section we are going to compare the performance of CyURT with the original URT in C++ code using the linear algebra library Blaze by running ./URT/Python/benchmark.py:

 ```Python
 import numpy as np